Arksine/moonraker/docs/installation.md

 `/etc/systemd/system/moonraker.service`.
 The `install-moonraker.sh` script
 may also be used to modify the config file location.

-### Retreiving the API Key
+### Retrieving the API Key

 Some clients may require an API Key to connect to Moonraker.
 After the `[authorization]` component is first configured Moonraker will automatically generate an API Key.
-There are two ways in which the key may be retreived by the user:
+There are two ways in which the key may be retrieved by the user:

-Retreive the API Key via the command line (SSH):
+Retrieve the API Key via the command line (SSH):
 ```
 cd ~/moonraker/scripts
 ./fetch-apikey.sh
 ```

-Retreive the API Key via the browser from a trusted client:
+Retrieve the API Key via the browser from a trusted client:

 - Navigate to `http://{moonraker-host}/access/api_key`, where
   `{moonraker-host}` is the host name or ip address of the desired